Written by Lisa Truesdale

-Some industrial-strength cleaning products on the market contain harsh chemicals that may leave behind unpleasant odors -- worse than the food odors you’re trying to get rid of.
-Many of these chemicals are also harmful to the environment.
-Here at Puracy, we’re passionate about natural, non-toxic products, so the microwave-cleaning tips we’re offering all use Earth-friendly ingredients you probably already have on hand, like Puracy Natural Dish Soap, Puracy Natural Multi-Surface Cleaner, fresh lemons, and white vinegar.
+Some industrial-strength cleaning products on the market contain harsh chemicals that may leave behind unpleasant odors – worse than the food odors you’re trying to get rid of.
+What's more, many of these chemicals are harmful to the environment.

 Step 1: Remove the glass turntable and the plastic rack that holds it in place, if there is one.
 Wash these gently by hand using a sponge or microfiber towel, warm water, and a few drops of dish soap.
 Place in your drying rack to dry while you clean the microwave.

 Step 2: Using a damp microfiber towel, remove any loose crumbs or larger food pieces from the bottom, walls, and roof of the microwave.

 Step 3: Spray the interior of the microwave with Puracy Natural Multi-Surface Cleaner.
 Two sprays should be sufficient to tackle most microwaves.
 If there is baked-on food inside your microwave, then leave the cleaner on the surface for 30 seconds before moving on to the next step.

 Step 4: Wipe down the interior of the microwave using a clean, folded microfiber cloth.
 Apply medium pressure in fast, overlapping passes, and make tight “Z” patterns with your cloth to get the best clean.
 The wetness pattern will evaporate shortly after you pass over, which confirms you are cleaning correctly.

 Get the best tips from the cleaning obsessed.